Aaron Pierre (actor)

 Aaron Stone Pierre (born 7 June 1994) is an English actor.
+After training at the London Academy of Music and Dramatic Art, Pierre gained recognition for his role as Dev-Em in the science fiction series Krypton (2018–2019).
+He starred in the period drama miniseries The Underground Railroad (2021), and the thriller films Old (2021) and Rebel Ridge (2024).
+He also portrayed Malcolm X in the miniseries Genius and voiced Mufasa in Mufasa: The Lion King.

 Early life

+Pierre was born on 7 June 1994 in London.
+He is of Jamaican, Curaçaoan and Sierra Leonean background.

-Pierre is from South London.
-He was into athletics and sprinting as a child and developed an interest in acting as a teenager.
+He participated in athletics and sprinting as a child and developed an interest in acting as a teenager.
 He joined the Croydon Young People's Theatre (CRYPT) once he moved areas.
 He took Performing Arts at Lewisham College before going on to train in Toronto and at the London Academy of Music and Dramatic Art, graduating in 2016.

 Career

-Early work
+2017–2023: Career beginnings

 Pierre appeared in 2 episodes of the BBC One series The A Word and played a Roman soldier Antonius in series 1 of the Sky Atlantic series Britannia.
 In 2018, he began starring as Dev-Em in the Syfy series Krypton.
 That same year, Pierre starred as Cassio in Othello at Shakespeare's Globe.
 For his performance, he received an Ian Charleson Award commendation.
 He played the King opposite Lenny Henry in the 2019 production of King Hedley II at the Theatre Royal Stratford East.

-Breakthrough

-American director Barry Jenkins saw Pierre in Othello and sent him a message after, inviting him to audition for his new series.
-Pierre landed the role of Caesar in The Underground Railroad, which would be released on Amazon Prime in May 2021.
+American director Barry Jenkins saw Pierre in Othello and sent him a message afterwards, inviting him to audition for his new series.
+Pierre landed the role of Caesar in The Underground Railroad, released on Amazon Prime in May 2021.
 In July 2021, Pierre appeared as Mid-Sized Sedan / Brendan in M. Night Shyamalan's film Old.

 In August 2021, it was reported that Pierre would reteam with Barry Jenkins as a young Mufasa in a Lion King film.
+Pierre provided the voice of young Mufasa in Mufasa: The Lion King, released in December 2024.

-In October 2021, Pierre joined the cast of the upcoming films Rebel Ridge (after John Boyega stepped down for family reasons) and Foe, an adaptation of the novel of the same name by Iain Reid.
+In October 2021, after John Boyega stepped down for family reasons, Pierre starred in Jeremy Saulnier's film Rebel Ridge, streamed on Netflix in 2024.

-In February 2022, Pierre joined the cast of the upcoming superhero film Blade, set in the Marvel Cinematic Universe and scheduled to be released on September 6, 2024.
+In February 2022, Pierre joined the cast of the upcoming superhero film Blade, which is set in the Marvel Cinematic Universe and scheduled to premiere on November 7, 2025.
+He was released from the project in March 2024, as a result of script rewrites.

-He received a Canadian Screen Award nomination for Best Supporting Performance in a Film at the 11th Canadian Screen Awards in 2023, for his performance as Francis in the film Brother.
+Pierre won the Best Supporting Performance in a Film at the 11th Canadian Screen Awards in 2023, for his performance as Francis in the film Brother.
+In 2023, he starred in Foe, an adaptation of the novel of the same name by Iain Reid.